denny0223/Panagram/README.md

 **4. Set up the Facebook SDK**

 * follow the [Facebook User guide](https://www.parse.com/docs/android_guide#fbusers) in Parse's Android documentation.
-* You will have to create a Facebook application for Anypic, and then you will have to put the Facebook Application ID into `AnypicApplication.java`
+* You will have to create a Facebook application for your app, and then you will have to put the Facebook Application ID into `AnypicApplication.java`

 ```java
 ParseFacebookUtils.initialize("YOUR FACEBOOK APP ID");